lk-geimfari/awesomo/languages/JAVA.md

 [http://openvalidation.io](http://openvalidation.io)

+## S

+[**Spring Boot**](https://github.com/spring-projects/spring-boot) makes it easy to create Spring-powered, production-grade applications and services with absolute minimum fuss.
+It takes an opinionated view of the Spring platform so that new and existing users can quickly get to the bits they need.
+You can use Spring Boot to create stand-alone Java applications that can be started using java -jar or more traditional WAR deployments.
+We also provide a command line tool that runs spring scripts.

+[**SpringFox**](https://github.com/springfox/springfox) Automated JSON API documentation for API's built with Spring

 ## W
 [**World War of Ants**](https://github.com/warofants/wwa) is a game about managing lives of ants, making sure their colony is fed, maintained, defended and prosperous.